bharati-21/AZMLND-Capstone-Project/README.md

         ```

    1. **Choose compute target and deployment configuration**
-      * The compute target is used to host the model, and it will affect the cost and availability of the deployed endpoint.
+      * A compute target is used to host the model, and it affects the cost and availability of the deployed endpoint.
       * Deployment configuration defined is specific to the compute target that will host the web service and is used to define the characteristics of the compute target that will host the model and entry script.
       * This project used the `Azure Container Instances (ACI)` as the compute target whose configuration was defined as follows:
         ```